containers/toolbox/doc/toolbox-run.1.md

 **--distro** DISTRO, **-d** DISTRO

 Run command inside a toolbox container for a different operating system DISTRO than the host.
-Has to be coupled with `--release` unless the selected system matches the host system.
+Has to be coupled with `--release` unless the selected DISTRO matches the host system.

 **--release** RELEASE, **-r** RELEASE